-I like zucchini any way but my husband needs it disguised with lots of other ingredients.
+Here is a great recipe for zucchini if you have a picky husband, like mine, who needs it disguised with other ingredients.
 He loves it when I make zucchini fritters which has all of the ingredients listed above.
 Last week, I found a recipe for zucchini pie in the August issue of Real Simple magazine.
 The ingredients sounded almost exactly like those in zucchini fritters but without all of the work of making patties and frying.
 Instead, it's baked in a pie plate but the delicious fritter flavor is all there.

 I added more herbs than the original recipe called for and also changed the cheeses added.
 I was extremely happy with the result and even more happy to find a recipe that will allow me to use my every-growing zucchini crop!
 This was our Meatless Monday meal last night.